 Ever dream of hunting dinosaurs?
-The Bighorn Basin Paleontological Institute offers an exciting opportunity to work alongside scientists in fossil-rich & rugged landscapes of southern Montana and northern Wyoming.
+The Bighorn Basin Paleontological Institute offers an exciting opportunity to work alongside scientists in the fossil-rich & rugged landscapes of southern Montana and northern Wyoming.
 If you are interested in an unforgettable adventure - truly a once-in-a-lifetime experience - then read below to find out how you can become an Expedition Crew Member!

 The BBPI's paleontologists have participated in field expeditions around the world, and while adventure is always part of the process, there's nothing quite like the Bighorn Basin - one of the best natural laboratories on the planet - for studying the history of life on Earth.
 The BBPI's paleontologists have lead expeditions into the basin since 2010, building on the decades-long research projects of their predecessors and mentors.

 More Information for Expedition Crew Members

 After you've registered, there's still more you need to know.
-Click the Expedition Crew Members Only link below to get a packing list, to access the necessary forms, get updates, and much more.
+Click the Expedition Crew Members Only link below to get a packing list, access required forms, receive updates regarding your upcoming adventure, and more!

-The BBPI's field work and public expeditions are one and the same - they’re not just dinosaur-hunting and fossil-collecting trips.
-By joining us as an Expedition Crew Member, you will learn about the geology, paleontology, and general natural history of the region, while helping the BBPI continue its decades-long research projects.
+The BBPI's scientific research, field work, and public expeditions are one and the same - they’re not just dinosaur-hunting and fossil-collecting trips.
+By joining us as an Expedition Crew Member or Daily Visitor, you will learn about the geology, paleontology, and general natural history of the region, while helping the BBPI continue its decades-long research projects.
 Through our research, we aim to fully document the region's ancient organisms in order to better interpret and understand the ecosystems that existed here so long ago.
 If you are looking for a real, science-based paleontology experience, then this is the opportunity for you.